CryptoMartingaleLover/Week8_Project1/README.md

 Flat market Jan.
 02, 2014, through Dec.
 29, 2017.
 Political period Jan 03, 2017, through Dec 30, 2019.

-Retrieve daily returns from these three periods.
+Retrieve daily and cumulative returns from these three different periods expressed in visualization format.

-We want the yearly returns for a ten-year period beginning January 1st, 2011 until December 31st, 2020.
+We want the yearly returns for a ten-year period beginning January 4, 2010 until December 30, 2020.